mozilla/addons-frontend/README.md

 If you are on Windows, please make sure to follow [windows guidelines](docs/windows.md#windows) too.

-- type `yarn` to install all dependencies
+- type `npm install` to install all dependencies
-- type `yarn amo:stage` to start a local server that connects to a hosted staging server
+- type `npm run amo:stage` to start a local server that connects to a hosted staging server

 ## Development commands